JackCSheehan/static-webpage-library/README.md

-# static-webpage-framework
+# static-webpage-library
-The SWF is a basic framework written in C++ for developing static webpages.
-The SWF was written as a practice project to use polymorphism and virtual functions in a real and practical context.
+The SWL is a basic library written in C++ for developing static webpages.
+The SWL was written as a practice project to use polymorphism and virtual functions in a real and practical context.

 # An Example Project
-The following code is an example of how the SWF can be used.
+The following code is an example of how The SWL can be used.
 ```
 #include "Site.h"
 #include "Page.h"